urbantumbleweed/ATT-Drive-UI-Framework/Connected-Car-SDK/Setup.md

 ## Step 2:
 ### Install Head Unit simulator and DEC service
-> Hackaton participants: Request hardware from the organizes.
+> Hackaton participants: Request hardware from the organizers.
 See AT&T or Ericsson booth for help.
 You will skip this step.

 - Download and run [nSpan](url)
 - Download and run [nServices](url)